ChristmasKris/cl/README.md

 ## Main function

-With the main function you can log a message into the console as shown below.
+With this function you can log a message into the console as shown below.

 ```
 cl.log(message, backgroundColor, fontColor, borerRadius, fontSize, padding);